nvdigitalsolutions/nv-boxpacker/README.md

 # USPS Priority Shipping Optimizer

-A WooCommerce plugin that optimizes USPS Priority Mail shipping for FunnelKit orders by packing items into custom cubic boxes and USPS flat-rate boxes, rate-shopping through ShipEngine or ShipStation, and producing package-level plans suitable for PirateShip export.
+A WooCommerce plugin that optimizes USPS Priority Mail shipping for WooCommerce orders by packing items into custom cubic boxes and USPS flat-rate boxes, rate-shopping through ShipEngine or ShipStation, and producing package-level plans suitable for PirateShip export.

 **Author:** NV Digital Solutions
 **License:** GPLv3 or later — see [LICENSE](LICENSE) for details.